jautero/COVID-19/docs/peaked.md

 * Saint Kitts and Nevis
 * Laos
 * Saint Lucia
+* Saint Vincent and the Grenadines
+* Grenada
 * Timor-Leste
 * Holy See
-* Grenada
-* Saint Vincent and the Grenadines

-Total: 133/188
+Total: 132/188